See MapTrack in action

 • Lifecycle forecasting

-Summary: Data-driven asset management improves long-term reliability.
+Summary: Data-driven asset management improves long-term reliability by optimizing purchasing, resource distribution, and maintenance scheduling.

 Practical Example: Asset Tracking During a Planned Shutdown